nesi/hpc-intro/_episodes/02-unix-shell.md

 You may have noticed in the last command we did not specify an argument for the directory path.
-Until now, when specifying directory names, or even a directory path (as above), we have been using what are know **absolute paths**, which work no matter where you are currently located on the machine since it specifies the full path from the top level root directory.
+Until now, when specifying directory names, or even a directory path (as above), we have been using what are known as **absolute paths**, which work no matter where you are currently located on the machine since it specifies the full path from the top level root directory.

 An **absolute path** always starts at the root directory, which is indicated by a